A Common Mistake Investors Make

 Cast your bread upon the water

 And after many days it will return to you.

 Not knowing what disaster may come upon the land.

 ~ Ecclesiastes 11:1-2

 The Lesson: Be willing to take on prudent risk to grow wealth and achieve your goals.
 You must, however, keep a healthy long-term perspective.
 Have a well-diversified long-term plan, monitor and adjust the plan as needed and have the discipline to stick to it.
 A Certified Kingdom Advisor can guide you in crafting a solid plan and making wise financial decisions.
 We would be honored to help you do just that!
+Check our Locations page to see which of our Kingdom Advisors are nearest to you.
 Please give us a call to schedule a complimentary first consultation (540) 312-2925.

 Continue reading The Biggest Mistakes Investors Make – Part 2.